The64thGamer/cheeseepedia/content/photos/g6ru2ybgkotn5ntvtj3ravif.md

 categories = []
 pages = ["PTT Chuck E. Cheese Quote Sign (1977)"] startDate = ""
-description = "The sign format would later be used for the Cheese Crawl Measuring Fixture."
 +++
+The sign format would later be used for the Cheese Crawl Measuring Fixture.